openvinotoolkit/openvino/docs/install_guides/pypi-openvino-dev.md

 ## Install the OpenVINO™ Development Tools Package

-There are two options to install OpenVINO Development Tools: installation into the existing environment with the source deep learning framework used for the model training or creation;
+There are two options to install OpenVINO Development Tools: installation into an existing environment with a deep learning framework used for model training or creation;
 installation without having the environment.

 ### Installation into the Existing Environment with the Source Deep Learning Framework